-PIONEER is our AI platform for the discovery of patient-specific cancer targets which we use to develop truly personalized cancer immunotherapies.
-PIONEER identifies patient-specific tumor mutations, so called neoepitopes, that can induce strong T-cell dependent immune responses leading to tumor eradication.
-We believe such neoepitope-based therapies will induce a directed immune response to each patient's tumor that can eradicate the cancer cells from the body.
-We are currently developing three programs for personalized cancer immunotherapy; EVX-01, EVX-02, and EVX-03, of which the first two are currently in clinical development.
+PIONEER[TM] is our AI model for the discovery of patient-specific cancer targets which we use to develop truly personalized cancer vaccines.
+PIONEER[TM] identifies patient-specific tumor mutations, so called neoantigens, that can induce strong T-cell dependent immune responses leading to tumor eradication.

+We believe such neoantigen-based therapies will induce a directed immune response to each patient's tumor that can eradicate the cancer cells from the body.
+We are currently developing three programs for personalized cancer vaccines; EVX-01, EVX-02, and EVX-03, of which the first two are currently in clinical development.